 4. Cash and T reasury Management: Loans and Investments Control Loans and investments are made in accordance with the Authority properly authorised and supported by adequate documentation.
-Assessment: Design × A spreadsheet is maintained with details of all investments made by y the Authority.
-Compliance N/A All investments are supported by backing documentation.
-The Treastate who is able to approve investments. · Findings / We were informed by the Assistant Financial Accountant that no loa ans had been taken out since April 2020.
+Treasury Management Policy and are Assessment: Design × A spreadsheet is maintained with details of all investments made by the Authority.
+N/A All investments are supported by backing documentation.
+The Treasury Management policy does not clearly state who is able to approve investments.
+Findings / We were informed by the Assistant Financial Accountant that no loans had been taken out since April 2020.
 Implications We confirmed through review of a sample of five investments entered into since April 2020 that backing documentation had been retained for each.
 We were informed by the Financial Accountant that they had approved each investment but no evidence to demonstrate approval was provided.
 We noted during review of the Treasury Management Policy that the Treasurer (Deputy Chief Executive) was required to approve investments, however this could be delegated to another member of staff.
 We were informed by the Deputy Chief Executive that this responsibility had been delegated to the Financial Accountant, however this needed to be formally documented.
-There is a risk that the approval of investments is not in line with the documented, which could mean that inappropriate investments are • n has not been form nally Management The Financial Accountant will update the Treasury Management Responsible Owner: Date: Priority: Action 5 Policy to state who authority has been delegated to by the Treasurer, to approve investments.
+There is a risk that the approval of investments is not in line with the Service's standards where the delegation has not been formally documented, which could mean that inappropriate investments are entered into.
+Management The Financial Accountant will update the Treasury Management Responsible Owner: Date: Priority: Action 5 Policy to state who authority has been delegated to by the Treasurer, to approve investments.
 Evidence of approval of each Lisa Killner, Financial Accountant 31 March 2021 Medium investment will be documented.
 The updated Treasury Management Policy will be signed off by the Deputy Chief Executive.
 Matthew Warren, Deputy Chief Executive

-5. Asset Mana gement: Asset Verification Control There are verification processes in place to ensure the accuracy of the asset register.
-These verification processes take place on an annual basis.
-Departments are provided a list of assets and are required to return the list, identifying assets that are still in use.
-Design $\checkmark$ Compliance × Findings / Implications We confirmed through review of an email from the Head of ICT to to verification had been completed.
-This response provided details of sset We noted, however, that whilst equipment lists had been circulated to other departments, there was no clear record of the responses evidencing asset verification.
-We were advised by the Assistant Financial Accountant that verification of the assets on the list had beer received verbally via telephone.
-We were also advised that this was due to time pressure in completing the verification exercise as a re of prioritising other activities related to the COVID-19 pandemic, such as ordering personal protective equipment.
-There is a risk that assets which have been purchased during the y may not have been removed which could mean that the Service's t at those disposed of in-year Management The Assistant Financial Accountant will maintain a centrally held Responsible Owner: Date: Priority: Action 6 complete record of the annual asset verification for each department.
+5. Asset Management: Asset Verification Control There are verification processes in place to ensure the accuracy of the asset register.
+These verification Assessment: processes take place on an annual basis.
+Departments are provided a list of assets and are required to return the list, identifying assets that are still in use. $\checkmark$ Compliance × Findings / We confirmed through review of an email from the Head of ICT to the Assistant Financial Accountant verifications were fication had been completed.
+This response provided details of assets that required disposal are sset We noted, however, that whilst equipment lists had been circulated to other departments, there was no clear record of the evidencing asset verification.
+We were advised by the Assistant Financial Accountant that verification of the assets on the I received verbally via telephone.
+We were also advised that this was due to time pressure in completing the verification exe of prioritising other activities related to the COVID-19 pandemic, such as ordering personal protective equipment. ad been There is a risk that assets which have been purchased during the year may not have been capita may not have been removed which could mean that the Service's total assets are not accurate. those disposed of in-year Management The Assistant Financial Accountant will maintain a centrally held Responsible Owner: Date: Priority: Action 6 complete record of the annual asset verification for each department.
 This will include the exercise request, asset list and written confirmation of changes to the asset list (additions and disposals).
 Josh Muir, Assistant Financial Accountant 31 May 2021 Medium